dapr/blog/daprblog/content/posts/2021/alibaba/index.md

 ### Overview

-#### Dapr is still in the experimental stage in Alibaba
+Dapr is still in the experimental stage in Alibaba.
 Currently, our primary goal is to develop Dapr components for internal middleware.
 With Dapr components, business applications can be decoupled from this middleware and the Java and Java Client SDK that implements them.
 Additionally, we are working to verify Dapr in various scenarios by implementing Dapr in several business applications.
 After the verification, business applications will be deployed on a large scale.

 As of March 2021, Dapr has been implemented in two scenarios in Alibaba: multi-language support and cloud-to-cloud migration.